shibani/shibani.github.io/_posts/2018-07-02-factory-pattern.markdown

 &nbsp;
 <strong><span style="color:#666">TYPES OF INPUTS AND OUTPUTS</span></strong>
-The Factory Pattern must take in the same types of inputs and return inputs of the same type (or different subtypes).
+The Factory Pattern must take in the same types of inputs and return inputs of the same type (or different subtypes of the same type).

 &nbsp;
 <strong><span style="color:#666">WHEN TO USE IT</span></strong>